Argument I

 Consider for a moment what is taking place when God's people engage in this behavior.
 First, they must go out into the world (spiritual Egypt) and consciously seek out those who are profaning what God made holy.
 They must do this because it is absolutely essential for someone to desecrate the Sabbath in order for them to do what they contend is acceptable with their Savior.
 The UCG defends this behavior despite the fact that God's word emphatically forbids His people going out of their spiritual camp on the Sabbath (Ex.
 16:29.
 See also Re.
 18:4).
 But it doesn't end there.

 Those who dine out on the Sabbath must also direct these Sabbath-breakers to prepare a meal for them according to their specifications.
-This, despite the fact that God Himself prohibited food from being prepared on this day (Ex.
+They do this despite the fact that God Himself prohibited food from being prepared on this day (Ex.
 16:23).
 He actually proclaimed that this aspect of His Sabbath law was to test whether or not His people would obey Him (Ex.
 16:4).

 Finally, those who dine out on the Sabbath must pay the Sabbath-breaker for the fruit of their sacrilege.
-This, despite the fact that God prohibited His people from patronizing those who sell their products, including food, on His Sabbath.
+This is done despite the fact that God prohibited His people from patronizing those who sell their products, including food, on His Sabbath.
 Furthermore, His prohibition here was all encompassing.
 It included ALL food.
 Notice the use of the word "ANY."

 And if the people of the land bring ware or ANY victuals (food) on the sabbath day to sell, that we would not buy it of them on the sabbath, or on the holy day.
 (Ne.
 10:31)